 WriteNow Mentoring Programme

-17. Applicants attending workshops will be assessed by a further judging panel (Further Panel) made up of individuals with editorial expertise for writer applicants.
+17. Applicants attending the workshop will be assessed by a further judging panel (Further Panel) made up of individuals with editorial expertise for writer applicants.
 Following the workshops the Further Panel will shortlist applicants writers or illustrators, across all three workshops, who in the Further Panel’s sole opinion show the most promise to submit their full manuscript for consideration.
 The Further Panel shall then choose (10) applicants to participate in the mentoring stage of the WriteNow Programme.
-The successful applicants will be notified by 30 September 2020.
+The successful applicants will be notified by 30 October 2020.

 18. All decisions of the Further Panel are final and not subject to appeal.